LaurenC2022/web-dev-edu/README.md

 - Using any combination of the resources listed above would be better than using one alone
 - each day's lesson should have summary activities during the lesson and after the lesson.
 I will summaries to key points for the students and the students will complete an "exit ticket" for sorts to summaries their learning

+### CodeCademy's Front End Engineer Path
+- CodeCademy does a few things well: The content is clearly brocken into sections and lessons.
+Lessons include readings, videos and active learning materials. **Major key**: Reviews or recaps of information covered is frequent within the lesson and at the end of the lesson.
+Two books are listed as suggested readings during the course. **Major Key**: Includes check for understanding.
+- Part of lesson: Lecture/direct instruction, independent practice, optional assigned reading
+- CodeCademy has all parts of a lesson in one place and is very structured into lesson plans for the user.
+This is a whole classroom on the internet when completed with the suggested readings.
+Using Free Code Camp as a warm up would work nicely with CodeCademy and I highly suggest these two for complete beginners.
+The CodeCademy's Front End Engineer Path is behind a pay wall and cost upwards of $112 a year or a monthly fee to access.
+Though worth the money, this might not be the best option for someone on a budget.
+Other free resources listed above are excellent options as well for learning Front End Web development.

+### MDN Web Docs
+- MDN does a few things well: The content is thorough.
+Detailed explanations are given throughout each lesson.
+Active learning is incorporated.
+MDN is excellent for students who want to know more and ask why. **Major Key**: Includes check for understanding.
+- Part of lesson: textbook reading and independent practice

+### Free Code Camp
+- Free Code Camp does a few things well: Content is easy to start doing without any prior knowledge and no insturctor is required to complete the work.
+Free Code Camp would be an excellent option as a daily warmup or transition activity for a group who may finish an assignment at different times.
+Students will need to be taught where to look for help: FCC Forums, MDN docs, CSS Tricks, https://www.w3schools.com or https://devdocs.io.
+Con: full solutions can be found online
+- Part of lesson: warm up

+### Web Coding & Development a book by Paul McFedries
+- Web Coding & Development for Dummies does a few things well: Content is explained in a straight forward and applicable way.
+While no practice problems are given, this is a great textbook resource.
+Code snippets are provided to use in direct instruction/ teacher lead activity or to use as an example.
+- Part of lesson: textbook reading